DanielJDupont/DeepRL/README.md

 # Deep Reinforcement Learning
+This is a very early work in progress that I am updating on a daily basis as I read the literature.
+The intent is to make this resource concise and pragmatic with easy to understand real working applications.

 This resource assumes you have a full computer science undergraduate education and industry experience coding as a full stack software engineer.